Belong (Susan McKeown album): Critical reception

 "McKeown's voice, widely admired for its clarity and richness of tone, is getting better and better with age.
 Ever more open, more welcoming, it's as if she is coming closer to home and to herself, with each of her recent album releases.
 It's apt then, that this latest collection is titled Belong.
 Filled to bursting with songs that resemble diverse members of a single household, each one asserting its identity in suitably idiosyncratic fashion… Thought-provoking and joint-swivelling in equal measure: Belong is quite an achievement."

-Belong peaked at #11 on the Billboard Folk Albums chart, while "Everything We Had Was Good" reached #1 on the Folk Singles chart.
+Gwen Orel, in a review for the Irish Examiner, offered similar praise, remarking "Belong is a mature CD that looks out as much as in, sharing observations of individuals and places, inviting the listener into its world."

+Mike Farragher, in a review for IrishCentral, noted “Susan McKeown has just released a tantalizing new CD, Belong.
+It blends folk, acoustic blues, country kickin’ beats and slippery jazz to make a perfect blend for your lazy Sunday morning.”